This is the message Excel has been telling those of us who have been trying to force it to do commissions ☝.

 Before you freak out, I know what you’re thinking…

 But I’m familiar with Excel.
 Here’s the good news.
 So are we at Spiff.
 We included nearly every Excel function in our system.
 But you need more than Excel.
-Excel just doesn’t cut it at scale.
-The future of commissions will be visual logic builders that automate every tedious commission processes.
+Excel just doesn’t work well at scale.
+The future of commissions will be visual logic builders that automate every tedious commission process.

 Here’s the big secret: Your Excel spreadsheets have turned into mini-computer programs.
 Those mammoth commission spreadsheets you’re building and holding together amazingly well with bubble-gum and duct-tape…yep, they’ve turned a complex and unmanageable system.

 To quote my favorite Pirates of the Caribbean character, Captain Barbossa:

 You need to the tools to manage all of that complexity but you want the familiarity of Excel.
 That’s our goal at Spiff–giving you all the power of Excel with the tools to automate at scale.

 Spiff limits its system to just 6 commission building blocks.
 Once you get the hang of using these building blocks with Excel functions, building commission logic is actually fun.
 And it scales.

 Spiff is part of the no-code movement.
 We build software that gives you the power of developer tools but with a visual interface designed for business users.
 We believe the future of commissions won’t look like Excel or learning a programming language.

 We’ll show how we are doing that in this post.